-Bert I. Gordon is an American film director best known for his low-budget science fiction and horror B-movies in the 1950s and ‘60s.
+Bert I. Gordon (1922-2023) was an American film director best known for his low-budget science fiction and horror B-movies in the 1950s and ‘60s.
 Nicknamed “Mr. Big”—both for his initials and the general size of the creatures (or people) in his films—Gordon has the distinction of being the single director with the most movies to have been featured on MST3K.
 They are: Show 210, King Dinosaur; Show 309, The Amazing Colossal Man; Show 313, Earth vs. the Spider; Show 319, War of the Colossal Beast; Show 411, The Magic Sword; Show 414, Tormented; Show 517, Beginning of the End; and Show 523, Village of the Giants.
 (RiffTrax has also done the Gordon film Attack of the Puppet People.)
 Co-producer Joe Steinberg has a much shorter resume; he had a hand in just two other films: Cry of Battle (1963) and The Demon (1981).

 Mr. Laszlo, your papers of transit.